Expressive Arts Therapy

 Expressive arts therapy can help uncover mental health challenges

-Expressive arts therapies, also called creative arts therapies or simply expressive therapy, are commonly used for treating young children or adults who are recovering from trauma.
+Expressive arts therapy, also called creative arts therapies or simply expressive therapy, are commonly used for treating young children or adults who are recovering from trauma.
 Like many other forms of therapy, expressive arts therapy may be used individually or in group settings, and anxiety art therapy can be a valuable tool for those seeking anxiety reduction, stress relief, or to improve their overall mental health.
 Expressive arts therapy techniques may be especially useful for those who have trouble connecting to a deep emotional place or expressing their emotions verbally, as they may find that other creative arts mediums and making art allow them to do this more freely.
-Understanding the four main components of this therapeutic modality can be helpful in seeing how it can be an effective therapeutic tool.

 1. Creativity through art forms like music and dance

-The first component is creative expression, which is simply the act of expressing one’s internal emotions in an external, artistic form.
+The first component of expressive arts therapy is creative expression, which is simply the act of expressing one’s internal emotions in an external, artistic form.
 Without expressing their feelings or inner world in some way, it can be nearly impossible for the individual to receive help from a mental health professional in working through them.

 2. Active participation

-The next component is active participation.
-The art form used in this therapeutic modality is typically hands-on (drawing, sculpting, playing musical instruments, mask making, etc.), which means the individual will always be an active participant in their own healing through art making.
+The next component of expressive arts therapy is active participation.
+The art form used in expressive arts therapy is typically hands-on (drawing, sculpting, playing musical instruments, mask making, etc.), which means the individual will always be an active participant in their own healing through art making.

 3. Artistic imagination

-Imagination is the third component of expressive therapies.
+Imagination is the third component of expressive arts therapy.
 Expressive arts therapy draws on the imagination to encourage people to express feelings in new art forms to inspire personal growth during the creative arts process.

 According to an article published by the Harvard Medical School, using one’s imagination to create art can contribute to the healing process because it can help the person see the problems or challenges in their daily life from a different perspective.